sage-code/maj/basic.md

 verb: vidu  = to see

-* tu vidu'fu mi suv!   = you will see me often!
+* yo vidu'pa ti un'foa!  = I have seen you one time!
-* yo vidu'pa ti un'foa!   = I have seem you one time!
+* tu vidu'fu mi suv!     = You will see me often!
-* yo vidu'pa voi ni'foa!  = I have never seen y'all!
+* hi vidu'pa vu ni'foa!  = He have never seen y'all!
-* yo podo vidu'so zoi amu!= I can see them now!
+* nu podo vidu'so zu amu!= We can see them now!

 ## Interrogative